wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 #### Mutable Hooks

-The `beforeSign` hook is a `TransactHookMutable` and is able to modify the transaction during while it's processing its internal logic.
+The `beforeSign` hook is a `TransactHookMutable` and is able to modify the transaction while it's processing its internal logic.

 ```ts
 type TransactHookMutable = (